samsonweiner/sistem/docs/source/install.rst

     pip install numpy scipy msprime biopython pyfaidx

-If generating synthetic sequencing reads, SISTEM also requires that the following external packages be installed and configured on the environment.
+If the intended use of SISTEM is to generate synthetic sequencing reads, you must also have the following external packages be installed and configured on the environment:

 * `samtools <http://www.htslib.org/download/>`_
 * `dwgsim <https://github.com/nh13/DWGSIM>`_ version >=0.1.13